 It’s true that you’ll probably have more flexible repayment options with federal loans, and you should always try to find grants and scholarships first because they do not require payback.
 Also, it is important to remember that some private loans do have deferment options (payment postponement), while others do not.
 Federal loans always have a deferment period of up to 36 months, or three years.
 If they are subsidized, they pay the interest accrued during the deferment period; if they are unsubsidized, you will be responsible for that interest.
 But the reality is the same for both federal and private loans: all loans must be repaid, regardless of the way, shape, or form.

-Like everything else in life, use good judgment when choosing a lender for a private student loan.
+private student loan.
 You’ve done enough shopping around in your life for sports equipment; it doesn’t hurt to gather information and compare rates, terms and repayment options.
 The decision you make today with your private student loans are just as important as the decisions you made when choosing your school and major.
 Loan repayment may take decades, so you want to be sure you are with a lender you trust and that you feel is accessible and understanding of your needs.

 The horror stories are out there: an unwitting student slapped with high and hidden fees and interest rates.
 To make sure this doesn’t happen to you, just do your homework.
 Really, it’s that simple.
 If you are prepared, then you shouldn’t have to encounter any surprises.
 Don’t let the excitement of undergraduate or graduate school cause you to overlook these very important realities.
 Going to college often marks the beginning of adulthood, and there are very real adult decisions to be made starting from the very beginning.